 If we place an IC in an electric field, the charges inside will redistribute.
-Flip the IC on it's back, place it on an metal plate with an insulator in-between, and charge the metal plate to 1 kV.
+Flip the IC on it's back, place it on an metal plate with an insulator in-between, and charge the metal plate to 1 kV, as shown in Figure 4.